KhaiHuy123/analytics-processing-pipeline/README.md

 - Case 2: Parameter of provided APIs is changed or name of columns changed, ....

-- That why we need sensors to solve these problems.
+- That's why we need sensors to solve these problems.

 ## Data Pipeline